tharukaruwan/payzy-test-backend/README.md

    docker build -t payzy-test-backend .
    ```
    This will build a Docker image named `payzy-test-backend` using the provided Dockerfile.

-### 4. Docker Run
-1. After successfully building the Docker image, you can run the backend service inside a Docker container.
-2. Use the following command to start a container:
+4. To run the Docker container, execute the following command:
    ```
-   docker run --name payzy-test-backend-container -p 3001:3001 -d payzy-test-backend
+   docker run -d --add-host host.docker.internal:host-gateway -p 3001:3001 payzy-test-backend
    ```
-   This command creates a Docker container named `payzy-test-backend-container` from the `payzy-test-backend` image and maps port 3000 of the container to port 3000 of the host machine.
+   This command starts the container using the `payzy-test-backend` image and maps port 3001 of the container to port 3001 of the host machine.
+The `--add-host` flag is used to enable database access from the container to the local PC when using a PostgreSQL database.

+Note: If you are not using a PostgreSQL database in your local PC, you can remove the `--add-host` flag and the `host.docker.internal:host-gateway` argument from the `docker run` command.

 Congratulations!
 You have successfully set up and run the Payzy Test Backend service.
-Feel free to integrate it with the frontend application, which is developed using Next.js, and test the complete system.
+Feel free to integrate it with the frontend application, developed using Next.js, and test the complete system.

-For any questions or issues, please contact Thruka Ruwna at tharukaruwan@outlook.com.
+For any questions or issues, please contact Thruka Ruwna at tharukaruwan@outlook.com